Luan-Diniz/ChainOfCustody/README.md

     5. As Issuer, issue an Anoncreds Credential to the Holder.
     6. Now the Holder can create evidences and perform other operations using the Chain of Custody App.

-# ToDo:  -python requirements and add link to fabrics requisites.
-Add link to identus repository